jessecaunter/project-euler-solutions/README.md

 ## 2. Even Fibonacci numbers
 By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

+## 3. Largest prime factor
+What is the largest prime factor of the number 600851475143 ?